dustyroom-studio/quibli-doc/_docs/quibli-or-flat-kit.md

 The main point of **Flat Kit** is the fact that it is **a set of general creative easy-to-use tools**: a Stylized Surface family of shaders, the Water shader, the Outline and Fog Renderer Features (real-time post effects), additional scripts.

-The main point of **Quibli** is **flexibility in coloring of the shader** and **foliage creation** designed for _that_ animation film look.
+The main points of **Quibli** are **flexibility in coloring of the shaders [1](../stylized-lit-shader), [2](../skybox shader), [3](cloud2d-shader)** and **foliage creation** designed for _that_ animation film look.
 Although there is an overlap in shading look and Flat Kit’s _Stylized Surface_ shaders have some of the similar parameters as Quibli’s _Stylized Lit_ shader, namely Rim, Glare and Height Gradient, these shaders are very different in workflow, possibilities / limitations and URP properties.
 Some of the results from Flat Kit’s Stylized Surface shader can be reproduced with Quibli and vice versa.
 But there is no such an easy-to-use Quibli Gradient Editor in Flat Kit, which makes it effortless and fun to create stunning visuals.
 In Flat Kit there are a ‘Step’ and a ‘Curve’ coloring modes in Stylized Surface shaders, but they require saving an internal texture.
 More info about ‘Step’ and ‘Curve’ modes can be found [here](https://flatkit.dustyroom.com/#311-the-main-parameters-of-the-shader).
+Also, if you are going to shade the plants, the Quibli [Stylized Foliage shader](../stylized-foliage-shader) is the one to choose.

 Both Quibli and Flat Kit are the type of tools where a small parameter change can have a drastic change of the look of the scene.
 This is a key sign of a good creation tool, when you perhaps are searching for the stylistic direction.